You protect everything you can’t risk damaging: your phone, your car, your health.

-Set your standards a little above what you believe you could make do with; no matter the amount of time you plan to have your case, it’s better to have one good one than need to replace a cheap alternative you have to replace in six months’ time.
+Set your standards a little above what you believe you could make do with; no matter the amount of time you plan to have your case, it’s better to have one good one than need to replace a cheap alternative you have to replace in six months.

 Choosing a Quality Trumpet Cases Brand

-While a brand name isn’t everything, most well-known companies – particularly those that also manufacture instruments – will likely make a good case.
-They have models for gig bags, backpack cases, wheelie carriers, special mute bags.
+While a brand name isn’t everything, most well-known companies will likely make a good case.
+They have models for gig bags, backpack cases, wheelie carriers, and special mute bags.